Learn Italian in Italy: 10 Language Programs From the Coast to the Mountains

 “But wait,” you say.
 “I thought immersion was about living in the country, not going back to school!”

-Yes, well immersion is about living among the Italians, true, but immersion isn’t the same as osmosis!
-You need to find a proper program that supplies you with the tools you need and puts you in situations where you’ll flourish.
+Yes, but it’s also important to find a proper program that supplies you with the tools you need and puts you in situations where you’ll flourish.

-There are courses organized all over the country and the programs vary in size and length.
-Most programs feature intensive courses and plenty of time in the local city or countryside to practice.
+You can find Italian language schools all over the country and their programs vary in size and length.
+Most programs feature intensive courses plus plenty of time to practice in the local city or countryside.
 They’re also very socially oriented and involve excursions, meals and parties with classmates and staff.
 Typically, you’ll even have the option to live with an Italian family!

 Basically, immersive language programs aren’t your average language schools.

 How to Choose the Right Italian Program for You